fuzzymannerz/lighttpd-Link/README.md

 ----

 # Uninstallation
 If you factory reset your Steam Link lighttpd-Link will be removed.
-Otherwise you can delete the files matching the ones in the "upload" folder of this repo. **Uninstall script is a WIP.**
+Otherwise you can delete the files matching the ones in the "upload" folder of this repo.